 To support the development of better prevention measures, RMI participates in the NFPA committee tasked with the creation and revision of national standards specific to the safe design of sprinkler systems.
 That’s because the addition of wet pipe sprinkler systems into a warehouse structure—supported by a proper in-rack design that permits the water to flow through the storage system in the most optimal manner—is one of the most effective ways to reduce potential damage and deaths.

-To ensure that a facility’s sprinkler system and racking are properly designed and will work together effectively, it is critical to work with a qualified, fire protection professional familiar with the pertinent warehouse fire sprinkler design and building codes, including:
+To ensure that a facility’s sprinkler system and racking are properly designed and will work together effectively, it is critical to work with a qualified, fire protection professional.
+This individual should be familiar with the pertinent warehouse fire sprinkler design and building codes.
+These include:

-Based on each unique situation, the professional designer or engineer will ascertain which rules need to be followed when developing a facility’s fire suppression system.
-Key factors include the type of items being stored, the density of the storage rack, the product storage height, and the overall building height.
+Based on each unique situation, the professional designer or engineer will ascertain which rules apply when developing a facility’s fire suppression system.
+Key factors include the type of items stored, the density of the storage rack, the product storage height, and the overall building height.

-Because adding a fire suppression system impacts rack structure design and geometry, it is important to engage an engineer who is also familiar with the products that are available.
-Some of these are required to create smoke and heat barriers, or for keeping required flue spaces open.
+Adding a fire suppression system impacts rack structure design and geometry.
+Therefore, it is important to engage an engineer who is also familiar with available products.
+Some create smoke and heat barriers.
+Others keep required flue spaces open.

 Want to learn more about fire suppression systems and their impact on rack?
 RMI member DACS presented “Warehouse Fire Sprinkler Codes and Impact on Storage Racks” in an on-floor seminar at ProMat 2017.
 The presentation and accompanying audio recording are available here.
 A repeat presentation will be given at MODEX 2018, held April 9-12 at the Georgia World Congress Center in Atlanta.